aarontran/snr-filaments/agenda.md

 ----------------------------------

 Kepler: new region selections, profile fit notebook, model fit results (tables)
-        if possible -- make regions-3, then get spectra for subset of regions

 Cas A: show region selections and profiles (plan: defer spectra/fits until we
        figure out how to tackle all the blobs)